 A Pod is a group of one or more containers with shared storage, network and lifecycle and is the basic deployable unit in Kubernetes.
 Each Pod is scheduled on the same Node, and remains there until termination or deletion.
-In case of a Node failure, identical Pods are scheduled on other available Nodes in the […]
+In this note i will show how to get Pods running on a specific Node using […]

 Out of the box, there is a Namespace called ‘default‘ in a Kubernetes cluster.
 By default, the kubectl command interacts with this ‘default‘ Namespace, but it can be changed to any other Namespace.
 In this note i will show how to set the default Namespace in Kubernetes.

 Imagine the situation, when you are starting a Deployment of some application on a Kubernetes cluster by running, for example, the kubectl create deployment command.
 Then you execute the kubectl get pods command to list the Pods, but it returns “No resource found“, that means the Deployment hasn’t created any Pods.
 Below i will show […]